Tuesday, May 10, 2016

 “Can I please have your blessing for your daughter’s hand in marriage?”
 James asked.

 “If you insist,” her father said.
-“I would have a lot to teach you as your father-n-law.”
+“I would have a lot to teach you as your father-in-law.”

 “James might also have a lot to teach you, Daddy,” Margaret said, as she ran to hug him.

-By Christmas next year, Margaret and James were married, and they danced the Waltz in every spare moment.
+By Christmas next year, Margaret and James were married, and the first dance at their wedding was to Ella Fitzgerald and Louis Armstrong’s “Cheek to Cheek.”
+For the rest of their lives, they danced to Ella’s “At Last” in every spare moment.

 No comments: